-With its own deep harbour and slipway connected to Lough Derg on the mighty Shannon River by a shallow channel, this is a completely unique, private and peaceful location just over two hours from Dublin.
+With its own enclosed lagoon kept flooded by Lough Derg, and enclosed by reeds, this is a completely unique, private and peaceful Shannon-side location just over two hours from Dublin.

 Originally built as a dower house for the local estate this spacious luxury lake-side property has recently been completely refurbished and upgraded.